pinboardapp/pinboard/README.md

    (or run `chmod +x PinBoard-*.AppImage` in a terminal)
 3. Double-click the file to run PinBoard

-No installation needed — the AppImage runs directly.
+No installation needed, the AppImage runs directly.
 You can move it anywhere you like.

 Works on most distributions including Ubuntu, Fedora, and others.